Minimally Invasive Direct Coronary Artery Bypass Surgery: A New Way to Save Lives

 MIDCAB is a newer approach to CABG, but it has a lower rate of major complications such as heart attack, stroke, and kidney failure compared to on-table CABG.

-In fact, according to the European Journal of Cardio-Thoracic Surgery, the rate of complications and death with MIDCAB is much less than that of conventional CABG.
+In fact, according to this article in mercy.com, the rate of complications and death with MIDCAB is much less than that of conventional CABG.
 The death rate in MIDCAB is much lower than the death rate of conventional CABG, which is around 5%.

 This means that death is less likely with MIDCAB and that more people will survive without significant long-term complications.
 Endoscopic surgery also reduces the length of stay in the hospital by one to two days compared to conventional CABG.
 This also means that patients can go home sooner and get back to their daily lives much faster.